A Gaussian Sliding Windows Regression Model for Hydrological Inference: Real-World Data Experiments

-Fig.~\ref{fig:real_world_predictions} compares the time series of predicted and observed waterflows for both watershed, along with the respective rainfall time series (all relating to untransformed data).
-To save space the plots restrict the time domain of the test set to the hydrological years 30--32 (years 1--3 of the test set) and hydrological years 37--39 or 36--38 (years 8--10 or 7--9) of the test set).
+Fig.~\ref{fig:real_world_predictions} compares the time series of predicted and observed waterflows for each watershed, along with the respective rainfall time series (all relating to untransformed data).
+To save space, the plots restrict the time domain to the first three and last three hydrological years of the test set.
 Since the Gaussian SWR model acts as a smoothing operator on the input time series, the prediction time series is less spiked than the rainfall input and generally matches the shape of the ground truth well.
-However, time intervals with flat gauge values appear more noisy in the predictions, particularly for watershed 1.
+Particularly for watershed 1, time intervals with flat gauge values appear more noisy in the predictions.
+This becomes visible in the dry periods at the end of each hydrological year (time interval $[250, 365]$), where the ground truth response is almost exactly $0$ throughout, while the predictions are modestly positive.

+To investigate the effect of sample size, we repeated training for Watershed 1 but with only the first six years of data, i.e., about 20\% of the previous training data comprising 29 years.
+The previously found third, very wide window with smaller weight seen in Figure~\ref{fig:real_world_kernels}(a) was no longer detected by BIC using the smaller dataset, but the combined kernel from the two windows closely resembled that shown in Figure~\ref{fig:real_world_kernels}(a) from three windows.